MicrosoftDocs/bingmaps-docs/BingMaps/spatial-data-services/developer-resources.md

 ---
 title: "Spatial Data Services Developer Resources | Microsoft Docs"
-description: "Provides spatial data services developer resource with a table that outlines a description for various resources." ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: "Provides links to developer resources for spatial data services as well as for how to get help with account issues and licensing questions." ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""